wishonia/wishonia/public/globalSolutions/1-percent-treaty/existential-risk.md

 ---
-title: The Dangers of Excessive Military Spending and the AI Arms Race
+name: The Dangers of Excessive Military Spending and the AI Arms Race
 description: >-
   Exploring the implications of current military expenditures on global security and the looming threats posed by the AI arms race.